vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 ``:title`` and ``:doc`` properties, respectively).
 We recommend that you consistently use these properties to clearly define the meaning of the tags you create within Synapse.

-Synapse's forms (the data model) and your set of tags (analytical model) should be able to convey key relationships and assessments in a concise way.
-You ability to view nodes and tags and understand their meaning should be simpler (and faster) than reading a report about why an analyst interprets X to mean Y.
+Synapse's forms (the data model) and your set of tags (analytical model) should convey key relationships and assessments in a concise way.
+Your ability to view nodes and tags and understand their meaning should be simpler (and faster) than reading a report about why an analyst interprets X to mean Y.

 That said, tags are a "shorthand" used to represent specific observations and annotations.
 The meaning of a tag such as ``cno.infra.anon.tor`` may not be readily apparent.
 There is a risk that different analysts may interpret and use the same tag in different ways.
 This risk increases as both the number of tags and the number of different analysts increases.

 Storing a tag’s definition directly within Synapse on the associated ``syn:tag`` node makes Synapse "self-documenting": an analyst can view the tag’s definition at any time directly within Synapse.
 You do not need to refer to an external application or dictionary to look up a tag’s precise meaning and appropriate use.

 Tag Management